NREL/OpenOA/README.md

 schema for time-series data from wind power plants.

 > **Warning**
-OpenOA is a research software library and is released under a BSD-3 license.
+Warning OpenOA is a research software library and is released under a BSD-3 license.
 Please refer to the accompanying [license file](LICENSE.txt) for the full terms.
-The inclusion of any algorithms and their implementations in the code or accompanying documentation **shall not** be interpreted as an endorsement by the authors, NREL, nor the US Government for fitness in any particular purpose or situation.
-While the authors believe the software may be useful for industry practitioners, we encourage caution, use of best practices, and engagement with trained professionals when performing any data analysis.
+We encourage caution, use of best practices, and engagement with subject matter experts when performing any data analysis.

 ### Included Analysis Methods